Getting Started with the Webex API

 Authentication HTTP header is used to identify the requesting user.
 This header must include an access token.
 This access token may be a personal access token from this site (see below), a Bot token, or an OAuth token from an Integration or Guest Issuer application.

 Our interactive API Reference uses your personal access token, which can be used to interact with the Webex API as yourself.
-This token has a short lifetime, so it shouldn't be used outside of app development.
+This token has a short lifetime—only 12 hours after logging into this site—so it shouldn't be used outside of app development.
 When using this token, any actions taken through the API will be done as you.
 See below for your token:

 Your Personal Access Token